Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

-We proceed to specialize to the case where the spaces $L_\alpha$ are finite-dimensional real or complex vector spaces equipped with their standard topology.
-(We use in the following the notation $\K$ to denote a field that may either be $\R$ or $\C$.)
-More specifically, we start with a real or complex vector space $V$ and let $\{V_\alpha\}_{\alpha\in A}$ be the set of finite dimensional subspaces of $V$.
+We proceed to specialize to the case where the spaces $L_\alpha$ are f\/inite-dimensional real or complex vector spaces equipped with their standard topology.
+(We use in the following the notation $\K$ to denote a f\/ield that may either be $\R$ or $\C$.)
+More specif\/ically, we start with a~real or complex vector space $V$ and let $\{V_\alpha\}_{\alpha\in A}$ be the set of f\/inite-dimensional subspaces of~$V$.
 This set forms an injective system with injections $v_{\beta,\alpha}:V_\beta\toi V_\alpha$ and $v_\alpha:V_\alpha\toi V$ given by inclusions.
-We then define $L_\alpha$ to be the dual vector space of $V_\alpha$ yielding a projective system as already described.
+We then def\/ine $L_\alpha$ to be the dual vector space of $V_\alpha$ yielding a projective system as already described.
 It is easy to see that $\hat{L}$ is the \emph{algebraic} dual of $V$.
-Equip the spaces $L_\alpha$ with the standard topology of finite dimensional vector spaces.
+Equip the spaces $L_\alpha$ with the standard topology of f\/inite-dimensional vector spaces.
 Then, $\hat{L}$ can be seen as the projective limit in the category of topological spaces and as such carries the initial topology.
-Equivalently, this is the weak$^\star$ topology or topology of pointwise convergence as a space of linear functions on $V$.
-In particular, $\hat{L}$ is in this way a complete locally convex Hausdorff topological vector space.
+Equivalently, this is the weak$^\star$ topology or topology of pointwise convergence as a space of linear functions on~$V$.
+In particular, $\hat{L}$ is in this way a complete locally convex Hausdorf\/f topological vector space.
 Moreover, we assume compatible measures $\nu_\alpha$ on the spaces $L_\alpha$ as described above which are inner regular Borel measures and let the associated $\sigma$-algebras $\cM_\alpha$ be completed with respect to the measures.
 In this setting $\nu$ is $\sigma$-additive on $\cN$ as is shown in the following using a result of Bochner, so that $(\hat{L},\cM,\nu)$ is a measure space.